Iowa Month-to-Month Lease Agreement

 • Shared Utilities – Landlords renting a unit that shares a utility meter with other parts of the property must disclose how utilities are billed for the property.

-• CERCLA (Superfund) Disclosure – Iowa properties listed in the directory of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as “Superfund,” must disclose this status in a rental agreement.
+• CERCLA (Superfund) Disclosure – Iowa leases must provide a disclosure if listed in the directory of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as “Superfund.”

 note